ebkeefe5/DoctorApp/README.md

 # DoctorApp
 This is an iphone app I created for my senior thesis.
-It was availible to download on the app store for one year from 2019-2020.
+It was available to download on the app store for one year from 2019-2020.
 It is designed to help patients relax at the doctor's office and offers the following features:
 * two fun games to stay distracted
   * dog suduku which was played on a 6 by 6 board and using 6 unique thumbnails of different types of dogs instead of 6 numbers